M.Ed. – Special Education

 The Lourdes University College of Social Sciences has designed a M.Ed. in Mild to Moderate Intervention Specialist program that prepares teachers in this region to meet the educational needs of their students.
 The distinctive program is a holistic collaboration between the Education and Behavioral Sciences divisions.
 The family-centered curriculum promotes shared decision making for students who require special education.
 More importantly, the program addresses the growing demand for educators who possess the skills necessary to building constructive relationships while supporting students with disabilities and their families.

-Choose the M.Ed. in Special Education program that best meets your needs.
+Choose the M.Ed. – Special Education program that best meets your needs.

-The Master of Education in Special Education with Initial Licensure program is designed for individuals who wish to obtain their first teaching license, an Ohio K-12 Mild-Moderate Intervention Specialist license and a M.Ed. in Special Education.
-The program can be completed in two and a half years by a part-time student and ending with a full-time 12-week student teaching experience.
+The Master of Education – Special Education with Initial Licensure program is designed for individuals who wish to obtain their first teaching license, an Ohio K-12 Mild-Moderate Intervention Specialist license and a M.Ed. – Special Education.
+The program can be completed in approximately two and a half years.
+Students will be required to complete a 12-week student teaching experience.

-The Master of Education in Special Education with Mild to Moderate Intervention Specialist Licensure is designed for individuals who hold a teaching license in Early, Middle, or Adolescence to Young Adult Education who wish to obtain an Ohio K-12 Mild-Moderate Intervention Specialist teaching credential and a M.Ed. in Special Education.
-The program can be completed in two years by a part-time student.
+The Master of Education – Special Education – Mild to Moderate Intervention Specialist Licensure is designed for individuals who hold a teaching license in Early, Middle, or Adolescence to Young Adult Education who wish to obtain an Ohio K-12 Mild-Moderate Intervention Specialist teaching license and a M.Ed. – Special Education.
+The program can be completed in approximately two years.